Skip to main content

 Nothing sweeps you up in a great romance quite like a breathtaking vista as its background, or all-but-insurmountable odds stacked up against your favorite onscreen lovers.
 Sometimes it all works out, sometimes it doesn’t, but either way you can’t take your eyes offscreen for a moment:

-Call Me By Your Name | Casablanca (4K DCP) | The Handmaiden | Letter From an Unknown Woman (35mm courtesy of the UCLA Film & Television Archive) | Lost in Translation (35mm) | Love & Basketball (4K DCP) | Medicine for Melancholy | Morocco (35mm, preserved by the Library of Congress) | Now, Voyager (35mm) | Out of Africa (4K Restoration World Premiere) | Summertime (35mm) | They Live By Night (35mm)
+Call Me By Your Name | Casablanca (4K DCP) | Certified Copy | The English Patient | The Handmaiden | Letter From an Unknown Woman (35mm courtesy of the UCLA Film & Television Archive) | Lost in Translation (35mm) | Love & Basketball (4K DCP) | Medicine for Melancholy | Morocco (35mm, preserved by the Library of Congress) | Now, Voyager (35mm) | Out of Africa (4K Restoration World Premiere) | A Place in the Sun | Summertime (35mm) | They Live By Night (35mm)

 All’s Fair in Love and Boors: Lubitsch & Sturges, starting April 11